-Average prices for gasoline and diesel as collected by Clean Cities coordinators and other stakeholders (supplemented where necessary with other EIA reference sources conventional fuels) are illustrated in Table 3.
+Average prices for gasoline and diesel collected by Clean Cities coordinators and other stakeholders (supplemented where necessary with other EIA reference sources for conventional fuels) are illustrated in Table 3.
 These prices were collected from refueling stations selling both conventional fuels and alternative fuels, and from conventional fuel refueling stations near alternative fuel stations.
-There were 413 price points collected for gasoline and 373 for diesel, with average prices for gasoline ranging from a low of \$3.73 per gallon in the Rocky Mountain region to a high
+There were 499 price points collected for gasoline and 386 for diesel, with average prices for gasoline ranging from a low of \$3.53 per gallon in the Gulf Coast region to a high of \$4.26 per gallon on the West Coast.
+Diesel prices ranged from \$3.96 in the Lower Atlantic region